help.ielm

 Input:

-Any ID format from a dropdown menu
+Any ID format from a dropdown menuOutput:

-The output is divided into a tabular and graphical output:
+The output is divided into a tabular and graphical output: - The tabular output consists of the two tables: the first table (if

-The tables have three parts: The left part contains the motif UniProt ID, the motif type (ELM functional class), the location of the motif in the sequence and the associated scores.
-The central portion shows the UniProt ID of the motif-binding domain, the domain type (Pfam), and the domain score (see below).
-The final part of the right gives the total score for the prediction and the pepsite score where applicable.
+the motif UniProt ID, the motif type (ELM functional class), the location of the motif in the sequence and the associated scores.
+The central portion shows the UniProt ID of the motif-binding

 - The graphical output consists of the modular architecture of the query protein extracted from the UniProt database along with graphical representations of the predicted SLiMs and SLiM-binding domains.
 This interface has tool tips describing the prediction and is clickable leading to the aforementioned tables to be filtered.
 The key is also clickable and filters the tables and figure based on the ELM functional categories.